drobin04/Dashboardify/README.md

 * Admin / User permissions gate on setup.php page
     * Currently anyone could access setup.php and perform destructive changes on the DB file.
     * To solve this issue, need to setup a functional user management and permissions system so that we can delineate normal users from privileged users.

-## To-do: Update setup documentation....
-Start to finish of deploying app to new server...

-# File / DB Structure

-The UI consists of a Dashboard made up of multiple user-defined Widgets.

-Dashboards are stored in the Dashboardify sqlite database table 'Dashboards'.

-Widgets are stored in the table 'Widgets', and have a foreign key linking dashboards, 'DashboardRecID', which mathes Dashboards.RecID .

-Dashboards table has a foreign key linking Users table, User ID.

-When a user logs in, the interface queries for the current user ID from the session ID, then searches for Dashboards for the current user ID, and then selects the first one.

-Later feature can be to add a way of tracking default dashboard for user (for now just load first one).

-# SQL Server Connectivity

-Note - When adding SQL Server connections, server names may need to be entered in serveraddress\instance format, if an instance other than the default is needed.

 # Attribution notes